 - Document, document, document.
 Everything you did, document it.
 Make sure your coworkers, your boss, and your replacement know where to find things.

-- Express your gratitude to your teammates, your boss, and your mentors as you move forward.
+- This isn’t the time to list all things negative.
+If you’re asked what should change, provide one key takeaway.
+Otherwise, just express your gratitude to your teammates, your boss, and your mentors as you move forward.

 - Allow your team to know that they can contact you after you leave.
 If it was a good relationship, there really shouldn’t be a reason why they can’t call with a question.
 If it starts to be too much, you do have caller ID.
 You don’t have to answer every call, but you can extend an olive branch to them.